z-e-chan/RedFish/README.md

 ![alt text](https://github.com/z-e-chan/RedFish/blob/master/redfish.PNG?raw=true)

 # About
-RedFish is an audio engine written in C++ that has been designed for use in real-time applications.
-As such, RedFish is intended to be used on a dedicated audio thread.
-RedFish does not allocate or use mutexes during its runtime.
-Because of this, RedFish preallocates everything it needs during construction.
-You can modify the amount of data being allocated using the defines in `src/redfish/defines.h`.
+RedFish is a powerful and efficient audio engine designed for real-time applications.
+Written in C++, it is intended to be used on a dedicated audio thread, ensuring optimal performance.
+RedFish does not allocate or use mutexes during runtime.
+Instead, it preallocates everything it needs during construction.

-Additionally, you can provide RedFish with custom a custom allocator and dealloctor if you wish.
+RedFish offers the ability to modify the amount of data being allocated using the defines found in `src/redfish/defines.h`.
+Additionally, you can provide your own custom allocator and deallocator.

 RedFish’s mission is to provide an easy to use audio engine that supports a variety of features to enrich your application’s audio experience while being performant enough to support real-time usage in applications such as game development.